nickytonline/source.nickytonline.github.io/src/pages/blog/2019-03-09-ink-react-for-clis.md

 ![Holy Forking Shirt!](https://media.giphy.com/media/xT0xeGWDzEfcsd8QzC/giphy.gif)
 </center>

+Check out the author of Gatsby working on a build flow using Ink.

 https://twitter.com/kylemathews/status/1104163517945397249

 Also, Vadim, the author of Ink, has a great intro post to it, [Building rich command-line interfaces with Ink and React](https://vadimdemedes.com/posts/building-rich-command-line-interfaces-with-ink-and-react).